mosip/id-authentication/docs/design/authentication/OTP_Request_REST_service.md

 -	***IDAuthFilter*** – Spring filter to intercept OTP Request and Response in order to authenticate/authorize TSP
 -	***OTPController*** – Spring Controller to receive OTP Request
 -	***OTPRequestValidator*** – Spring Validator to validate input request object OTPRequestDTO
--	***OTPFacade*** – Sprint Component that acts like facade layer to validate UIN/VID and invoke OTPService to process OTP request
 -	***OTPService*** – Spring Service that interacts with OTPManager and OTPUtil to generate OTP
 -	***OTPManager*** – Manager class to integrate with Kernel Generate OTP and Validate OTP Rest APIs
 -	***OTPUtil*** – Utility class to generate unique key to be used to generate OTP